-The elegant Dining Salon, with polished wood, crisp, white linen and fine tableware, has plenty of tables for two, but four- and six-top tables are available for dining with new friends.
+Dining Salon (Deck 2): The elegant Dining Salon, with polished wood, crisp, white linen and fine tableware, has plenty of tables for two, but four- and six-top tables are available for dining with new friends.
 As with the Topside, it's all open seating; you can choose to share a table or eat just with your travel party.
-The Dining Salon was only open for dinner; we didn't have any rainy days, apart from the first day, but it would, of course, have served breakfast and lunch if this had been the case.
+The Dining Salon is only open for dinner; we didn't have any rainy days, but it would, of course, have served breakfast and lunch if this had been the case.
 On warm-weather cruises, the Dining Salon is really only used on the first and last evenings or special occasions such as a wine-pairing dinner, with dinner served at the Topside Restaurant as much as possible.